-- Based on these findings, it is imperative to prioritize the protection of the remaining mangrove forests across the shorelines of the Mjini Magharibi region.
-Timely interventions that could secure mangrove degradation should be instituted to sustainable realize coastline management in the Mjini Magharibi region.
+- It is imperative to prioritize the protection of the remaining mangrove forests across the shorelines of the Miini Magharibi region.
+Timelv interventions could that secure mangrove degradation should instituted to realize sustainable coastline management in the Mjini Magharibi region.
 These initiatives are essential for protecting the remaining mangrove forests and mitigating the impacts of land use changes on coastal mangrove ecosystems in the Mjini Magharibi region. - ii.
 The application of remote sensing technology has proven valuable for analysing and estimating Land Use and Land Cover (LULC) changes in the Mjini Magharibi, Unguja Island, Zanzibar.
 This technology has enabled the establishment of baseline information and facilitated time series analysis of LULC changes.
 Based on the study's findings, it is recommended that responsible authorities in Zanzibar adopt remote sensing (RS) technology for continuous monitoring of LULC.
 Incorporating RS is crucial for tracking LULC changes and guiding adaptive management practices for conservation.
 These findings serve as a call to action for both local and international communities to support efforts in monitoring LULC in the Mjini Magharibi, Unguja Island, Zanzibar.
 Future research should focus on integrating remote sensing data with ground-based observations and socioeconomic factors to provide a more comprehensive understanding of LULC dynamics in the region.
-This integrated approach could help identify the drivers of land use changes and inform more effective land management policies. - iii.
-It is imperative to increase efforts to conserve the remaining mangrove forests in the Mjini Magharibi region,

-Unguja Island, Zanzibar.
+This integrated approach could help identify the drivers of land use changes and inform effective land management more policies. - iii.
+It is vital to increase efforts to conserve the remaining mangrove forests in the Mjini Magharibi region, Unguja Island, Zanzibar.
 To achieve this, responsible authorities should collaborate and prioritize conservation efforts across all shorelines of the region.
 Key stakeholders include the Zanzibar Environmental Management Authority (ZEMA), the Ministry of Agriculture, Natural Resources.
-Livestock and Fisheries, Local Government Authorities in the Mjini Magharibi region, Non-Governmental Organizations (NGOs), and local community members.
+Livestock and Fisheries.
+Local Government Authorities in the Mjini Magharibi Non-Governmental region.
+Organizations (NGOs), and local community members.
 These entities should work together as a team to strengthen the implementation of laws and regulations that protect the remaining mangrove forests in the Mjini Magharibi.
 This collaborative approach can help ensure more effective conservation measures and sustainable management of these vital ecosystems.

 - iv.
-Additionally, this study suggests that Mjini Magharibi authorities engage community members in creating rehabilitation programmes by conducting awareness campaigns.
-These campaigns should emphasize the importance of securing natural resources like land, beaches, and mangrove forests through conservation efforts. - The study also recommends the V. importance of collaborative efforts to reduce the impacts of increased water levels along shorelines in the Mjini Magharibi region through initiating adaptive practices such as mangrove replantation, construction of protective walls to reduce water inundation to shorelines. and promotion of sustainable land use practices. - vi.
+Additionally, this study suggests that Mjini Magharibi authorities should engage community members in creating rehabilitation programmes by conducting awareness campaigns.
+These campaigns should emphasize the importance of securing natural resources like land, beaches, and mangrove forests through conservation efforts. - The study also recommends the v. importance of collaborative efforts to reduce the impacts of increased water levels along shorelines in the Mjini Magharibi region through initiating adaptive practices such as mangrove replantation. construction protective walls to reduce water inundation to shorelines. and promotion of sustainable land use practices. - vi.
 Lastly, this study recommends using a multidisciplinary approach that combines ecological, socioeconomic, and technological perspectives to address the challenges of the rapid increase of bare/built-up areas in the Mjini Magharibi region by developing green infrastructures that can respond to changing LULC.